If your Mac doesn’t respond to key presses

 Try holding down the key longer.
 These keys have a slight delay to prevent an immediate response if they’re pressed accidentally.
 Press and hold the Media Eject key until the Media Eject icon appears on the screen, and press and hold the Caps Lock key until the key’s indicator light comes on.

 If other keys don’t work

 You may have accidentally set an option that changes how your keyboard operates.

-Choose Apple menu > System Preferences, click Accessibility, click Pointer Control, then click Alternate Control Methods.
+Choose Apple menu > System Preferences, click Accessibility, click Pointer Control, then click Alternative Control Methods.
 Make sure Mouse Keys is off.
-If Mouse Keys is on, pressing keys on the numeric keypad moves the pointer instead of entering numbers.